How to choose the right VAT scheme for your business

 Get help with your VAT returns

 These are only some of the most popular VAT schemes for small businesses, but you may also want to find out more about specialist VAT schemes for specific industries.
-If you’re still unsure about which VAT scheme to use or how to complete your VAT returns, please feel free to call for a free consultation to discuss how we can help you with our VAT return service.
+If you’re still unsure about which VAT scheme to use or how to complete your VAT returns, please feel free to call for a consultation to discuss how we can help you with our VAT return service.